← Back to blog

 1. Focus on modern architectures: No classical ML operators nobody optimizes anymore

-2. Fewer problems, higher quality: 41 problems instead of 250, each manually validated
+2. Fewer problems, higher quality: Each problem manually validated per GPU target

 The Cost Problem